 Cave des Rois

-René’s wife Laurences’ family owns Cave des Rois in Switzerland.
-We will visit sometime later in 2022 or in 2023 during another trip to Europe focusing on Napa Valley winery heritage or ownership connections.
+René’s wife Laurences’ family has owned Cave des Rois in Switzerland for 6 generations.
+We will visit sometime later in 2024 or 2025 during another trip to Europe focusing on Napa Valley winery heritage or ownership connections.

-Merryvale has one of the more advanced and extensive winery websites that we have seen (we hope we aren’t to biased in this regard as we provided server space for their website many years ago).
+Merryvale has one of the more advanced and extensive winery websites that we have seen; we hope we aren’t too biased in this regard as we provided server space for their website many years ago.
 Total production of the Merryvale wines is generally between 12,000 and 15,000 cases each year.
 For more information and to join one of their wine clubs (with numerous benefits including access to their club lounge), visit: www.merryvale.com